windchime11/wojo-interview-mobile/README.md

 ### Additional information

+- Fork the repo and be prepared to walk through your solution with our Engineers.
-Styling doesn't matter for this problem, clean code does
+- Styling doesn't matter for this problem, clean code does.